 Participating clinics

-You can also get tested at the following clinics if you meet the eligibility criteria.
+You can get tested at the following clinics if you meet the eligibility criteria.
 You don't need to be a patient at these clinics to receive a COVID-19 test.
 This is not a full list of testing locations.

 Participating pharmacies